Heensle/Cryptography-Machine-cli/README.md

 An interactive cipher machine on the command line.

-Was a school assignment just a little lot bit too far.
+It was a school assignment.
 I was asked to create a code that has 3 cipher functionalities, but once I realized I could give them personalities, I was already too far gone.
 I've done my best to make the input systems foolproof, and make the code as cohesive as possible.

 Concepts I learned on this project:
   -.cpp and .h files and how to link them